nicksmith100/milestone-project-1/README.md

  - #### Future Ideas (not currently in scope)

     - To provide a better user experience and better meet the business needs of the company, the website also **could have**:
+      1. Separate "Book Now" links for each package from the homepage, linking to the booking page while auto-selecting the relevant package from the dropdown menu in the booking form.
-      1. An up-to-date availability calendar, allowing customers to check whether the games are available on their chosen date.
+      2. An up-to-date availability calendar, allowing customers to check whether the games are available on their chosen date.
-      2. A fully end-to-end booking and payment system, allowing customers to book the games on their chosen date, make payment and receive a confirmation.
+      3. A fully end-to-end booking and payment system, allowing customers to book the games on their chosen date, make payment and receive a confirmation.
-      3. A gallery of images from previous events, to add legitimacy and build trust with customers.
+      4. A gallery of images from previous events, to add legitimacy and build trust with customers.

 ### Page Elements